catheraaine/nerd-girls-blog/content/blog/200115-ninth-house/index.md

 Darlington’s chapters offer a nice alternative viewpoint.
 Darlington *does* love magic and *does* get to be the golden boy with the perfect friends and the huge house with rich family.
 But even Darlington (and I adore Leigh Bardugo for this), has a deeply troubled life and a complicated relationship with his parents.
 These two make quite a pair; Alex feels like a disappointment, Darlington feels cheated out of a protege.

 Urban fantasy has a bad rap for being too-sweet brain candy with trope sprinkles.
 Leigh Bardugo’s *Ninth House* challenges this escapist genre with something dark, cynical, and superbly real.
-Yes, Alex was given an opportunity—an opportunity to dig herself out of a terrible situation and work hard and attend school and to do more than simply *survive*.
+Yes, Alex was given an opportunity–an opportunity to dig herself out of a terrible situation and work hard and attend school and to do more than simply *survive*.
 That's pretty magical to me.

 I'm giving *Ninth House* a full 5/5, a rare thing.
-Just read it.

 <blockquote class="utl-blockquote--catherine">“Peace was like any high.
 It couldn't last.
 It was an illusion, something that could be interrupted in a moment and lost forever.”</blockquote>